jmreeves/jmreeves.github.io/_pages/research.md

 ## Work in Progress
 Multitasking, Expectations, and Police Officer Behavior
  <br/>
 The Direct and Intergenerational Impacts of Criminal History-Based Safety-Net Bans in the U.S. with Michael Mueller-Smith, Kevin Schnepel, and Caroline Walker
  <br/>

-Agency Incentives and Disparate Revenue Collection: Evidence from Chicago Parking Tickets with Elizabeth Luh and Benjamin Pyle